 - Is unable to certify to a COI policy compliant with applicable requirements in the LOI or Subrecipient Commitment Form, and

 Then the Investigators from that institution will need to follow Northwestern's COI policy for the project.

-To have an Investigator at an outside institution follow Northwestern's policy, they will need to be set up in eDisclosure and complete training and disclosure requirements.
-To request this, please email email@example.com with the following information:
+To have an Investigator at an outside institution follow Northwestern's policy, they will need to be added in CERES.
+Once submitted for department review in CERES, the Investigator's eDisclosure profile is generated, allowing them to complete their training and disclosure requirements.

 Any and all consultants that have the role of Investigators on Northwestern research -- if required by the sponsor for the Northwestern research in which they are engaged -- must adhere to Northwestern's COI requirements, which is facilitated by being set-up in eDisclosure following the instructions above.